-The Term Sheet for Parcel Q provided that as of the date of the Term Sheet in May 2013, the Authority had informed the Developer that the Plans presented for Parcel Q did not include sufficient detail for the Board to evaluate whether the proposed revised development will satisfy the quality standards described in the Term Sheet, and revisions were required, including but not limited to, actions to make First Street and Grand Avenue inviting to the public.
+The Agreement, including the Term Sheet for Parcel Q provided that Revised Plans were due from the Developer by September 3, 2013.
+It further provided that as of the date of the Term Sheet in May 2013, the Authority had informed the Developer that the Plans presented for Parcel Q did not include sufficient detail for the Authority to evaluate whether the proposed revised development will satisfy the quality standards described in the Term Sheet, and revisions were required, including but not limited, to actions to make First Street and Grand Avenue inviting to the public.